equinor/azure-terraform-backend-template/README.md

 - Creates a storage account with the specified name.
 - Configures the storage account according to [security recommendations](https://learn.microsoft.com/en-us/azure/storage/blobs/security-recommendations).
-- Creates a storage container `tfstate`.
+- Creates a blob container with the specified name.
 - Grants access to the storage account for specified user, group and service principals.
 - Creates a read-only lock to prevent changes to the storage account.